Bazooka: World War II

-The M1 bazooka fared much better on the rare occasions when it could be used against the much thinner armor typically fitted to the lower sides, undersides, and tops of enemy tanks.
+The M1 Bazooka fared much better on the rare occasions when it could be used against the much thinner armor typically fitted to the lower sides, undersides, and tops of enemy tanks.
 To hit the bottom of an enemy tank, the bazooka operator had to wait until the tank was surmounting a steep hill or other obstruction, while hitting the top armor usually necessitated firing the rocket from the upper story of a building or a similar, elevated, position.
-Even the heavy King Tiger tank only possessed hull and turret top armor of 44 mm (1 3/4 in) thickness at best, able to be pierced by the bazooka's shaped-charge rocket.
-During the 1944 Allied offensive in France, when some examples of liaison aircraft with the U.S. Army began to be experimentally field-armed, and were already flying with pairs or quartets of the American ordnance—and most notably used during the Battle of Arracourt—Major Charles "Bazooka Charlie" Carpenter mounted a battery of three M9 bazookas on the wing-to-fuselage struts on each side of his L-4 Grasshopper aircraft to attack enemy armor, and was credited with destroying six enemy tanks, including two Tiger I heavy tanks.
+Even the heavy King Tiger tank only possessed hull and turret top armor of 44 mm (1 3/4 in) thickness at best, which the bazooka's shaped-charge rocket could pierce.
+During the 1944 Allied offensive in France, when some liaison aircraft with the U.S. Army began to be experimentally field-armed, and were already flying with pairs or quartets of the American ordnance—and most notably used during the Battle of Arracourt—Major Charles "Bazooka Charlie" Carpenter mounted a battery of three M9 Bazookas on the wing-to-fuselage struts on each side of his L-4 Grasshopper aircraft to attack top enemy armor, and was credited with destroying six enemy tanks, including two Tiger I heavy tanks.
 In the hands of American infantry the bazooka still enjoyed rare successes against heavy Nazi armored fighting vehicles.
-In 1945, during the failed Operation Nordwind offensive, a bazooka team managed the unlikely achievement of destroying a Jagdtiger heavy tank destroyer, the most heavily armored fighting vehicle in World War Two.
+In 1945, during the failed German Operation Nordwind offensive, a bazooka team managed the unlikely achievement of destroying a Jagdtiger heavy tank destroyer, the most heavily armored fighting vehicle of World War II.
 The team managed to do this by positioning themselves to get a shot at the massive vehicle's thinner side armor, scoring a direct hit on the ammunition bustle and causing a catastrophic kill.
-This incident shows that when correctly aimed at vulnerable points on vehicles the bazooka could still be effective against even the largest of armored vehicles, though it required significant skill to accomplish.
+This incident shows that when correctly aimed at vulnerable points on vehicles the bazooka could still be effective against even the best-protected of armored vehicles, though it required significant skill to accomplish.

-Despite the introduction of the M9 bazooka with its improved rocket—the M6A3—in late 1943, reports of the weapon's effectiveness against enemy armor decreased drastically in the latter stages of World War II.
-New German tanks with thicker and better-designed armor plate appeared, and Schürzen armor skirts, originally intended to defeat Soviet antitank rifles but that also proved effective in defeating the bazooka's shaped charge warhead, were fitted.
-This development forced bazooka operators to target less well-protected areas of the vehicle, such as the tracks, drive sprockets, road wheels, or engine compartment.
-In a letter dated May 20, 1944, Gen. George S. Patton stated to a colleague that "the purpose of the bazooka is not to hunt tanks offensively, but to be used as a last resort in keeping tanks from overrunning infantry.
+In a letter dated May 20, 1944, General George S. Patton stated to a colleague that "the purpose of the Bazooka is not to hunt tanks offensively, but to be used as a last resort in keeping tanks from overrunning infantry.
 To insure this, the range should be held to around 30 yards."